Hakeem Jeffries: Political positions

 Since his first election, Jeffries has been labeled a "rising star" in the Democratic Party.
 He has said he is willing to work with Republicans "whenever possible, but we will also push back against extremism whenever necessary" while maintaining good working relationships with more progressive Democrats.
 He is a member of the Congressional Black Caucus and, before becoming caucus leader, was a member of the Congressional Progressive Caucus.
 Jeffries is noted for his ability to work with Democrats across the caucus and Republicans on shared goals.
 In an interview with NY1, Republican former U.S. representative Bob Goodlatte said of Jeffries: "One of the best skills a legislator can have is to be willing to communicate with anybody in a constructive way about how to get things done.
 And that's exactly the approach that he's taken", calling Jeffries "open to compromise".

 In the 117th Congress, he voted with President Joe Biden's stated position 100% of the time according to a FiveThirtyEight analysis.

 Progressivism and democratic socialism

 Jeffries distinguishes himself from democratic socialists, and considers himself "a Black progressive Democrat concerned with addressing racial and social and economic injustice with the fierce urgency of now" who will never "bend the knee to hard-left democratic socialism".
-Explaining his view of this distinction, Jeffries' stated "Black progressives do tend to tackle issues first and foremost with an understanding that systemic racism has been in the soil of America for over 400 years...
+In explaining this distinction, Jeffries said, "Black progressives do tend to tackle issues first and foremost with an understanding that systemic racism has been in the soil of America for over 400 years...
 Hard-left progressives tend to view the defining problem in America as one that is anchored in class.
 That is not my experience as a Black man in this country."
-Members of the left wing of the Democratic Party have been critical of Jeffries' donations from members of the investment and real estate industries.
+Members of the Democratic Party's left wing have been critical of Jeffries's donations from people in the investment and real estate industries.